EnterpriseQualityCoding/FizzBuzzEnterpriseEdition/README.md

 careful use of relevant software architecture design principles to build particularly customizable and extensible solutions to real problems.
-This project is an example of how the popular FizzBuzz game might be built were it subject the high quality standards of enterprise software.
+This project is an example of how the popular FizzBuzz game might be built were it subject to the high quality standards of enterprise software.

 ## FizzBuzz